cswinter/LocustDB/README.md

-# ruba
+# LocustDB

-A work-in-progress fast in-memory analytics datastore in Rust started during Dropbox Hack Week 2017.
+An experimental, in-memory analytics database aiming to provide state of the art performance on commodity hardware.